Handicap In Golf: Everything You Need To Know

 A handicap in golf is a number that represents the golfer’s ability to play.
 A low-handicapper will have an excellent short game and putt well, while those with high handicaps struggle on driving accuracy and distance control .
 The USGA Handicap System provides guidelines for assessing each player’s skill level as it relates to the course being played.

-This system is used by golfers of all skill levels and provides a means for tracking progress with measurable goals, as well as providing an avenue for competition against players of similar skill level in local area events or larger competitions such as those sanctioned by the United States Golf Association (USGA).
+This system is used by golfers of all skill levels.
+It provides a way to track progress with measurable goals, while providing an avenue for competition against players of similar skill level in local area events or larger competitions such as those sanctioned by the United States Golf Association (USGA).

 How to calculate handicap in golf?

 A golfer’s handicap is calculated by taking the average of his or her last 18 holes.
 The USGA Handicap System has a maximum limit, which varies depending on gender and age group, so that no golfer will have an official handicap higher than this number.